natuelabs/challenge/README.md

 ## An explanation of how to perform the tests;

-- Tests that will be executed:
+- Above we have some tests that will be executed:

         - test_API_HTTPStatus_Specification;
         - test_API_HTTPStatus_ProductList;